Build self-esteem in your teenager: Have you ever tried convincing your teen to participate in a certain competition or events?

 Self-esteem is an abstract concept that describes a person’s self-value and self-trust.
 Sometimes, Psychologists refer to it as self-worth, self-respect, self-trust and most commonly confidence.

 In other words, it refers to how much someone values their self.
-It is a word that primarily describes how much a person trusts and believes in his/her ability, appearance, belief, and decisions.
+It is a word that primarily describes how much a person trust and believes in his/her ability, appearance, belief, and decisions.

 Difference between self-esteem and self confidence